foamery/testrig/README.md

-# foamery.github.io
+# The answer
-Hello weary traveler I see you found my personal website you can help out and send pull requests enjoy
+Hello weary traveler I see you found the answer to life and the answer is yours